noma-protocol/docs/docs/launchpad/markets.md

 # Markets

-The market page offers a list of all the tokens pairs bootstrapped on the launchpad and available for trading on the Oikos exchange.
+The market page offers a list of all the tokens pairs bootstrapped on the launchpad and available for trading on the Noma exchange.

 <br />